Azure-Samples/aks-agic-private-link/README.md

         fi
       done
     else
-      echo "No ACR actually exists in [$resourceGroupName] resource group" fi else
+      echo "No ACR actually exists in [$aksResourceGroupName] resource group" fi else
     echo "No kubelet identity exists for the [$aksName] AKS cluster"